-This blog post is adapted from a presentation by Sarah McDonald, Galileo’s VP of Southern California Operations.
+This blog post is adapted from a presentation by Marie McDonald, Galileo’s VP of Communications & Southern California Operations.
 You can watch the full video here.

 A couple of weeks ago, something shifted.